That-Dev-Girl-Sites/talks.jhalabi.com/svg-in-wordpress/slides.md

 ## Admissions wants:

-A visualization on our website, displaying of how many students from each class are returning to campus this fall.
+A visualization on our website, displaying of how many students from each US state are returning to campus this fall.

 ---